openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/14_ambients.rst

 A compile-time error occurs if:

--  an explicit return type is not specified for an ambient function declaration;
+-  An explicit return type is not specified for an ambient function declaration;
--  not all overload signatures are marked as ambient in top-level ambient overload signatures.
+-  Not all overload signatures are marked as ambient in top-level ambient overload signatures.

 .. index::